 ATTENTION : when you unplug the tether or kill switch wires on a yamaha superjet the engine will not shutoff. therefore when the pole break's and you hang onto it and it pull's away from you it will yank the throttle cable out of the rubber boot and waallaaa you are now on a full throttle missle ride.What I am getting at is that the electric's on the yamahe need to kill the engine in the event that the start/stop switch get's unplugged.

-The same applies for your kawasaki!:jester:
+the same applies for your KAWASAKI!:jester:

 His point was this: Suppose the pole breaks, and it unplugs the kills switch or otherwise severs the wires, and it also yanks the throttle wide open.